Buildings vs Contents insurance

-UK home insurance is divided into two distinct products, often sold together as a combined policy:
+UK home insurance splits into two distinct products, often sold together as a combined policy:

 Covers the structure